realworldocaml/book/other-notes/02-intro.md

 | ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A `match` statement lets you do a case analysis driven by the shape of
-a datastructure, and it can be used for many different datastructres
-in OCaml, as we'll see later.

 Core also has a whole module full of useful functions for dealing with
 options.
 For example, we could rewrite `print_log_entry` using